baudneo/onu_exporter/README.md

 ![Lovelace Card Example](./docs/assets/ring-tile_example.png)

 You may need to change sensor entity_ids in the card to match your MQTT device entity IDs and the color gradients arent dialed in yet, so you may need to adjust the colors to your liking.

-I am adding sensors that will represent min/max values for the temperature, signal, and voltage sensors, so you can use (and configure via .env) those instead of hardcoding.